 Symptoms of codeine addiction

 Codeine and other opioids are very addictive.
 A person with a codeine addiction has developed a tolerance to the substance, meaning they need to have more and more of it to get the same effect as when they first started using it.
-Soon after that, the person will become dependent on the drug, and just need it to feel normal.
-Often, they are just using to stave off withdrawal symptoms.
+Soon after that, the person will become dependent on the drug and need it to feel normal.
+Often, they are only using it to stave off withdrawal symptoms.

-Like many other medications, codeine started as a boon, that helped relieve pain and other symptoms.
-It has provided relief to many suffering from moderate pain, and also worked as a cough suppressant in many prescription cough suppressants.
-It has also, unfortunately, become one of the many opiates causing the addiction crisis that is ravaging many countries these days.
+Like many other medications, codeine started as a boon that helped relieve pain and other symptoms.
+It has provided relief to many suffering from moderate pain and worked as a cough suppressant in many prescription cough suppressants.
+Unfortunately, it has become one of the many opiates causing the addiction crisis that is ravaging many countries these days.

 What is codeine?

 Codeine is an opiate and comes from the opium poppy.
-It is harvested and processed into many different prescription pain medications including hydrocodone and oxycodone, as well as street drugs like heroin.
-It’s main use currently is as a prescription strength cough suppressants.
+It is harvested and processed into many different prescription pain medications, including hydrocodone and oxycodone and street drugs like heroin.
+Its primary use currently is as a prescription-strength cough suppressant.

 Codeine works as many opioids do by bonding with certain neuroreceptors in the brain.
-These work in similar ways as the brain’s own reward system that provides pleasure and stimulation when things go well for us.
+The pain relief and feeling of happiness and well-being results of codeine usually begin 30 to 45 minutes after taking the drug.
+These work in similar ways as the brain’s reward system providing pleasure and stimulation when things go well for us.
 This gives euphoria in a dose and also reinforces future use.
 This, unfortunately, has other effects on the individual as well.

 As an opioid, it is also highly addictive.
-It’s pain relief, and euphoric qualities make people want to use it more and more.
-This promotes the cycle of codeine addiction, including tolerance and dependence.
+Its pain relief and euphoric qualities make people want to use it more and more.
+This promotes the cycle of codeine drug abuse, including tolerance and dependence.

 Codeine in popular culture

-Codeine has been gaining more popularity as an addictive drug due to its use in popular culture.
-It is being used more as a street drug and recreationally due to references in songs by certain rap and hip hop stars as well as in TV shows.
+Codeine has been gaining more popularity as an addictive drug due to its use in popular culture made popular by American Rap culture.
+It is being used more as a street drug and recreationally due to references in songs by certain rap and hip hop stars and TV shows.
+However, in the UK you are not able to purchase strong enough cough medicines or codeine over the counter.

-Codeine is available with other substances over-the-counter and is sold under a few different brand names:
+Codeine in over the counter medications is sold under a few different brand names:

 - Pain relief